tdr1506/Belarcs.py/README.md

 - Choosing an output folder where the generated Excel file will be saved.
 - Running the search and file generation process.

 The script uses the BeautifulSoup library to parse the HTML content of the selected files and extract relevant information.
 The extracted data is then written to an Excel file using the openpyxl library.
+Make sure the required Python libraries (`tkinter`, `openpyxl`, `bs4`) are installed before running the script.

 ### Process